-Amendments in the amending legislation 20 Annotations 20 Timeline of Changes 21 Dates on the Timeline 21 Conservation 15, head 22 Click to go to a section
+Amendments in the amending legislation 20

+Annotations 20

+Timeline of Changes

+Dates on the Timeline

-Geographical Extent
+Geographical Extent 23

 Confers power

-Blanket amendment24
+Blanket amendment

 INTRODUCTION

 The revised legislation on legislation.gov.uk is designed to be user-friendly.
 Operations should usually be intuitive and you should find most of the information you need on screen or in tool-tips.
 Legislation and the revision process, however, are necessarily complex and this document is intended to provide more comprehensive guidance about the legislation on the website, the editorial process and how revised legislation is presented.